Little Venice to Angel

 We will continue past the very popular Islington visitor moorings and pass through one more lock, City Road Lock where there is sometimes a cafe in the old pump-house building.
 If the cafe is closed there’s always a pub nearby – The Narrowboat on St Peters Street with access from the towpath or road above.
 We will end the one way trip between the lock and the pub.
 Real ale drinkers – please ask the skipper for directions to the nearby Wenlock Arms where you’ll find a splendid selection of traditional beers plus some interesting food too.

-The one way trip is specially priced at £390 and you’re on the boat for three hours, starting at Little Venice and ending at Angel or vice versa, starting at Angel and ending in Little Venice.
+The one way trip is specially priced from £390 and you’re on the boat for three hours, starting at Little Venice and ending at Angel or vice versa, starting at Angel and ending in Little Venice.
 Once again this trip is ideal for those interested in getting as much experience of the canals as possible while still able to enjoy a party cruise on the boat.
 If you want to stop at the London Canal Museum along the way at Kings Cross, then this can be arranged for an additional price plus the entry fee to the museum which is payable on arrival.